 Have your say on Phase 2 Reforms to strengthen WA’s Working with Children Check law

-The Department of Communities has released a public consultation paper seeking feedback from the Western Australian (WA) community on potential Phase 2 reforms to WA’s Working with Children (WWC) Check law.
+The Department of Communities released a public consultation paper seeking feedback from the Western Australian (WA) community on potential Phase 2 reforms to WA’s Working with Children (WWC) Check law.

 Last updated:

-Communities is considering the feedback to inform proposed changes to the Act.
-National reform discussions are progressing concurrently and will also contribute to the potential reforms.
+National reform discussions are also progressing concurrently and will contribute to shaping the reform.
+This includes:

 Background